 The Monitor is MMC’s student-run newspaper.
-It is published six times each semester, with the exception of January and Summer sessions.
-MMC’s The Monitor has a circulation of 1,000.
+With a circulation of 1,000, the paper is published six times each semester, with the exception of January and summer sessions.

-WMMC Griffin Radio is a bi-weekly podcast based radio station.
-The podcast will consist of three segments speaking about social and or political issues at hand.
+WMMC Griffin Radio is a bi-weekly podcast-based radio station.
+The podcast consists of three segments speaking about current social and/or political issues.

 The mission of the Griffin Yearbook is to preserve and provide memories of Marymount Manhattan College’s academic year.
-The MMC Yearbook staff captures major events from both the Fall and Spring semesters, all the way until Commencement.
+The MMC Yearbook staff captures major events from both fall and spring semesters, all the way until Commencement.

 Residence Hall Councils: 55th St. RHC and Cooper Square RHC